secretGeek/today-i-learned-staging/productivity/taskwarrior.md

 	task 1 modify +tw

 (Added the tag "tw".
 Obviously you could've added more than 1 at once, with `+tw +fun +easy` etc.)

+And note you can shorten `modify` to `mod`, as I just did:

+	task 8 mod +bug

+(Clearly there are aliases, I haven't worked out details, but can tell you that just `m` by itself does not work.
+So they are probably defined somewhere.)

 ## Remove a tag from a task